Faculty manipulating student in demo

 Physical Therapy is a health profession that promotes optimal human health and function through the application of scientific principles to prevent, identify, assess, correct, or alleviate acute or prolonged movement dysfunctions.
 Physical therapy encompasses areas of specialized competence and includes the development of new principles and applications to more effectively meet current and emerging health needs.
 Other professional activities in which physical therapists participate are research, education, consultation, and administration.

 The three-year Doctor of Physical Therapy program provides entry-level professional education in physical therapy, beginning with Gross Anatomy and Kinesiology in the first summer.
-The program was granted full accreditation status from the Commission on Accreditation in Physical Therapy Education in November 2000 and is fully re-accredited through 2027.
+The program was granted full accreditation status from the Commission on Accreditation in Physical Therapy Education (CAPTE) in November 2000 and is fully re-accredited through 2027.

 Official New York Institute of Technology Policy